kenzo-staelens/project-en-rapporteren-firewall-mirror/Practical Info/README.md

 <h2>Recap</h2>

 1. Folder documents contains only info that you looked up on the internet/book.
-2. Folder Code contains only code?
+2. Folder Code contains only code.
 3. Folder Reports contains only technical reports.
 4. Folder VM contains only things related to the matrix (the Virtual-Machine).